-The objective of this Under The Hood series is to provide some insights on particular SAP HANA topics.
+The objective is to provide some insights on particular SAP HANA topics.
 Like a mechanic, look under the hood and take apart a piece to examine its functioning.

 So how does this work?